 While “Reefer Madness” is the term’s most well-known pop culture reference, it’s by no means the only reference.
-The term “reefer” has been a popular term in the pop culture lexicon since the 30s — particularly in music.
-Popular references to “reefer” include:
+The term reefer has been a popular term since the 30s — particularly in music.
+Popular references to reefer include:

-- “Reefer Songs” is a 23-track compilation set released in 1989 of jazz songs from the 1920s, ’30s, and ’40s primarily about marijuana but also including other drugs.
-It includes 1932’s “Have You Ever Met That Funny Reefer Man,” recorded by Cab Calloway and his orchestra, and “If You’re A Viper (The Reefer Song),” released by Fats Waller in 1943
+- “Reefer Songs” is a 23-track compilation set of jazz songs from the 1920s, ’30s, and ’40s primarily about marijuana but also other drugs.
+It was released in 1989 and includes 1932’s “Have You Ever Met That Funny Reefer Man,” recorded by Cab Calloway and his orchestra, and “If You’re A Viper (The Reefer Song),” released by Fats Waller in 1943

 - “Smoke 2 Joints,” released by The Toyes in 1983 and covered by Sublime in 1992